followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/fixedPosition.md

 <!--fullDescription-->
 If the grid's [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) | **enabled** option is set to *true* and the column's [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option is set to *true*, you can specify to which grid column the column must be anchored.
 For this purpose, use the **fixedPosition** option.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `HorizontalEdge` enum.
+This enum accepts the following values: `Left` and `Right`.
 <!--/fullDescription-->